 • The Frauenkirche provides one of the most photogenic backdrops of any European market.
 Visitors recommend going at sunset when the lights switch on for the best atmosphere.

 • The Sister Cities Market on Rathausplatz is a favourite for repeat visitors.
-It’s quieter than the main market and offers international crafts and food from Nuremberg’s partner cities around the world.
+It’s quieter than the main market and offers international crafts and food from Nuremberg’s partner cities.

 Common Complaints